Are You Prepared for a Severe Storm?

-These basic questions help form the foundation of a preparedness plan.
-Planning specialists say that when a disaster strikes, those affected rise to the highest level of their training.
-For your family, a disaster preparedness plan can provide the training level that is needed to keep everyone safe.
+The basic questions above help form the foundation of a preparedness plan.
+Planning specialists say that those affected rise to the highest level of their training when a disaster strikes.
+For your family, a disaster preparedness plan can provide the training level needed to keep everyone safe.

 Furthermore, the site says that you should take care to assess your family’s individual needs.
-Senior family members or young ones may have mobility issues.
+For example, senior family members or young ones may have mobility issues.
 If anyone has a disability, it should be considered and accommodated in your plan.
-An additional consideration is whether or not your family has pets and how they will be handled during an event such as a storm.
+An additional consideration is whether your family has pets and how you will handle them during an event such as a storm.
 Most government-run disaster shelters, for example, cannot accept pets for a variety of reasons.
-In such case, your plan should, to the best extent possible, identify potential resources for pet care.
+In such a case, your plan should identify potential resources for pet care to the best extent possible.

 Fundamental Guiding Questions

-These fundamental guiding questions can help navigate a separated family back to a safe reunion, but only if understood by all members.
+These basic questions can help navigate a separated family back to a safe reunion, but only if all members understand.
 Just as families may discuss a meeting spot in the event of a house fire, there should be an explicit discussion about emergency preparedness.
 Other agencies provide further guidance to assist in developing these plans.

-FEMA, the Federal Emergency Management Agency, for example, provides a vast library of national emergency preparedness guidelines and tools, including information on current disasters, such as wildfires and storm relief efforts.
-On FEMA’s website, there is a section on dealing with children during emergencies, which includes family and youth preparedness resources.
-You can download information about shelters, community safety goals and more.
+For example, FEMA provides a vast library of national emergency preparedness guidelines and tools, including information on current disasters, such as wildfires and storm-relief efforts.
+On FEMA’s website, there is a section on dealing with children during emergencies, including family and youth preparedness resources.
+In addition, you can download information about shelters, community safety goals, and more.

 Other resources include the National Oceanic and Atmospheric Administration, another federal agency tasked with guiding disaster readiness.
 The NOAA focuses on providing forecasts and up-to-date information on weather and other natural occurrences with educational resources to help you with your own plans.

 Your individual plan should note the necessary steps for each of your family members during a disaster.
-Families can be separated if an event were to occur while only part of the family is home.
-A simple plan can identify a way for family members to stay in contact or a meeting spot away from home.
+If an event were to occur while the family is home, families could be separated.
+Families can better stay in contact or meet at a spot away from home with simple planning and practice.
 Setting up a remote meeting spot might be helpful in the case of an easily predicted disaster, such as a flood in a coastal area.
 A family could agree to meet at an upland site if floodwaters encroached their neighborhood, for example.

 Minimizing Records Loss

 Although during a disaster, the prime objective is keeping you and your family safe and out of harm’s way, a plan can help you safeguard important documents as well.
 By digitally storing health, personal and financial records on a secure cloud-based system, you can make sure that you have access to these vital documents.
-Although in some instances, a scanned copy might be insufficient, having at least an image of the document is crucial for getting a duplicate original created.
+Although in some instances, a scanned copy might be insufficient.
+Therefore, have at least an image of the document for getting a duplicate original created.
 Types of documents that might be appropriate for scanning include:

 - Birth certificates